Editor's note: This article was updated on February 12, 2018, to reflect current events.

-Many misconceptions about transgender identity have flourished as states and municipalities across the country contemplate “bathroom bills.”
-What often gets lost in the discussion is that transgender people go to the bathroom to relieve themselves, just like everyone else.
+Over the last couple of years, many misconceptions about transgender identity flourished as states and municipalities across the country contemplated so-called "bathroom bills."
+What often gets lost in the discussion is the simple truth that transgender people go to the bathroom to relieve themselves, just like everyone else.
 The ideas that distract us from this basic fact of life are grounded in the following six myths.
 Educators committed to inclusion and safety for all students—including those who are transgender—can help by learning to separate misunderstanding from fact.

 MYTH: Transgender-inclusive bathroom policies put non-transgender students at risk of sexual assault.

 FACT: School districts all over the country—including Los Angeles Unified School District, the second largest in the nation—have permitted transgender students to use restrooms consistent with their gender identity for years.
 Not one of these schools has seen an increase in incidence of sexual assault or other problems in bathrooms and locker rooms.
 Similarly, numerous states and municipalities have enacted transgender-inclusive laws and ordinances without any rise in sexual assault or violent crimes.

 It is also important to note that transgender individuals are frequently the targets of sexual violence—not perpetrators.
 Half of transgender individuals are sexually abused or assaulted at some point in their lives.

 Advocates for sexual assault and domestic violence survivors should follow the lead of the more than 250 sexual assault and domestic violence organizations that have opposed the passage of laws restricting transgender individuals’ access to restrooms and other gender-segregated facilities.
 For example, according to the National Task Force to End Sexual and Domestic Violence Against Women, “Forcing [transgender people] out of facilities consistent with the gender they live every day makes them vulnerable to assault.”